 Reference Letters for Medical School

 In addition to academic credentials, top schools also place great weight on the quality and depth of a candidate's recommendations.
 We want to know more about the personality and unique spirit that is behind those grades and test scores.
-In all professional programs, it's our responsibility to admit talented, multi-dimensional people with the potential for leadership.
+In all professional programs, it's our responsibility to admit talented and multi-dimensional people with a passion for serving others.
 Reference letters from credible third-party sources who can objectively evaluate your integrity and character are paramount in the evaluation process.
 They often play a key role in whether you are invited for a interview or offered a seat in the class.

 Sadly, not every faculty member or corporate executive has the time, energy or skill to craft an exceptional letter of recommendation.
 Even if someone thinks you are terrific, their best efforts might not do you justice.
 Successful reference letters must provide detailed examples of the exceptional features that set you apart from the crowd.
 The author must offer critical insight into your potential for professional success, along with a short discussion of your developmental areas (weaknesses).
 A poorly worded (or ill-conceived) letter can be the kiss of death for an otherwise well-qualified candidate.